 HHS details both the physical and technical safeguards that entities hosting sensitive patient data must follow:

 - Limited facility access and control with authorised access in place

 - Policies about use and access to workstations and electronic media

 - Restrictions for transferring, removing, disposing, and re-using electronic media and ePHI

-Along the same lines, the technical safeguards of HIPAA standards require access control allowing only for authorized personnel to access ePHI.
+Along the same lines, the technical safeguards of HIPAA require access control allowing only for authorised personnel to access ePHI.
 Access control includes: